Sort by

 Investing in well-functioning sorting and recycling infrastructure

-Both recycling and composting streams will play an important part in achieving a circular economy.
+Both recycling and composting streams will play an important part in achieving a circular economy for our coffee capsules.
 Creating scaled and effective infrastructure takes time, investment, expertise, innovation, and importantly, collaboration.

 Since 2014, Nestlé has invested more than 300 million CHF in recycling infrastructure across the world for its coffee capsule products, to give value to material that might otherwise have been wasted or lost.
 While there is more progress to come, recycling rates continue to rise and effective recycling remains a fundamental part of the solution to tackling packaging waste.